-Corvias developed renovation plans for existing duplex units that were Home to high-ranking residents at Aberdeen Proving Ground (APG.)
+Corvias developed renovation plans for existing duplex units that were home to high-ranking residents at APG.
 The condition of these homes was poor after years of neglect and lack of funds.
-Corvias has transformed these homes into beautiful, single family residences with modern amenities complemented by historic features.
+Corvias has transformed these homes into beautiful, single-family residences with modern amenities and grandeur of the historic features.
 Corvias also constructed 210 new homes for senior officers and other critical federal employees.
 Like all Corvias’ communities, amenities are geared to residents’ needs, such as resort-style, zero-entry accessible swimming pools, fitness centers, multipurpose rooms, and computer labs.
-In addition to the housing and community facilities improvements, Corvias designed and implemented stormwater best management practices to reduce runoff pollution to the nearby Chesapeake Bay.
-All work was completed in strict compliance with the Maryland Department of the Environment stormwater management and NPDES MS4 Permit requirements.
-Corvias’ development of ecoconcious infrastructure also included the design and installation of rooftop solar solutions throughout the post.
-The rooftop solar program at APG provides 1.1MW of sustainable solar energy.
+In addition to the housing and community facilities improvements, Corvias has designed and implemented stormwater best management practices to reduce runoff pollution to the nearby Chesapeake Bay in strict compliance with the Maryland Department of the Environment stormwater management and NPDES MS4 Permit requirements.
+Corvias’ development of eco-conscious infrastructure also included the design and installation of roof-top and ground mount solar throughout the post.
+The multi-phased solar program at APG provides more than 7MW of sustainable solar energy and provides 100% of power consumed within housing.

 Corvias’ commitment to creating renewable energy solutions is apparent at APG.
-Roof-mounted solar panels generate more than 73% of the residential power each year.
-Corvias facilitates turn-key implementation at zero cost, risk, and administrative burden to both APG and the US Army.
-While no government funds or guarantees contributed to the initiative, the US Army received multiple Renewable Energy Credits toward their renewable energy goals.
+More than 7MW of roof-mounted and ground-mounted solar panels generate 100% of the residential power consumed within housing each year.
+Corvias facilitates turn-key implementation at zero cost, risk, and administrative burden to both APG and the U.S. Army.
+While no government funds or guarantees contributed to the initiative, the Army receives annual Renewable Energy Credits toward their renewable energy goals.